-Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Get Teary-eyed!
+Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Gets Teary-eyed!

 Rakul, Sidharth & Manoj With Salman

 Also, the actors join Salman Khan and Rakul Preet (Aiyaary lead actress) on stage.
 All the four actors have some fun on stage.
-While Sidharth is made to say Bhojpuri dialogue, Rakul becomes lady Dabangg.
+While Sidharth is made to say Bhojpuri dialogue, Rakul becomes the lady Dabangg.
 Manoj dances for Mitun Da's song.

 Contestants Count Their Votes

 Salman Khan then asks the contestants to count their votes from the ballot box, while Puneesh helps them!
 Shilpa gets 660 votes and Hina receives 464 votes.
-Vikas and Luv gets less number of votes compared to Shilpa and Hina.
+Vikas and Luv get less number of votes compared to Shilpa and Hina.

 Luv Tyagi Gets Eliminated